The Psychology of Cults

 View Course Details

-In November of 1978, 909 members of the People's Temple perished in Jonestown, Guyana.
-In March of 1997, 39 followers of the Heaven's Gate cult died in a mass suicide, believing that their souls would join a spacecraft following the comet Hale-Bopp.
-In the 1960s and 70s, David Berg of the Children of God convinced his followers to abandon their monogamous marriages, encourage pedophilia, and allow their children to be sex trafficked.
+In November of 1978, 909 members of the idealistic People's Temple perished in the jungles of Guyana after being pressured by their leader into drinking poison.
+On March 26, 1997, 39 followers of the Heaven's Gate cult died in a mass suicide, sincerely believing that their souls would join a spacecraft following the comet Hale-Bopp.
+On March 20, 1995, members of Aum Shinrikyomdash;who believed their leader was a magical messiah who could merge his brain waves with theirs via $10,000 helmetsmdash;were persuaded to release poisonous sarin gas into the Tokyo subway system in an attempt to jumpstart the end of the world, killing 13 people.
 How do these things happen?
-This course explores the psychological mechanisms that enable cults to form and to take things to such extremes.
-What do cults share with other groups (mainstream religions, nations, and everyday social interactions), and what makes them stand apart?
-In what ways are cults an environment in which many of our psychological tendencies (toward ingroup conformity, heuristic decision making, and rationalization) are magnified?
-And what do cults reveal about the profound power of our social environment?
+Cults are by definition extreme.
+But they highlight aspects of our psychology that simultaneously promote cooperation and make us vulnerable to exploitation.
+This course, which contains substantial class discussion, explores the psychological mechanisms that enable cults to form and to take things to such extremes.
+What do cults share with other groups and situations (mainstream religions, social movements, corporate culture, nations, and personal relationships), and what makes them stand apart?
+In what ways are cults an environment in which many of our psychological tendencies (for example, toward in-group conformity, heuristic decision-making, social learning, and rationalization) are magnified?
+What do cults teach us about leadership, persuasion, and belief?
+And what do cults reveal about the power of our social environment?

 Instructor Info